com-lihaoyi/requests-scala/readme.md

 Requests-Scala is a Scala port of the popular Python [Requests](http://docs.python-requests.org/) HTTP client.
-Requests-Scala aims to provide the same API and user-experience as the original Requests: flexible, intuitive, and incredible straightforward to use.
+Requests-Scala aims to provide the same API and user-experience as the original Requests: flexible, intuitive, and straightforward to use.

 - [Making a Request](#making-a-request)
     - [Passing in Parameters](#passing-in-parameters)